Wicker Park Chicago Real Estate

 The same streets housing the food and drink also house the Wicker Park shopping district.
 Keeping with the neighborhood history and vibe is Vintage Underground, offering vintage and used clothing, costume jewelry, and gifts.
 Nearby is Myopic Books, a three-level used bookstore housing some 80,000 titles.
 Wicker Park is also home to Eskell, a clothing and accessory designer that also carries outside brands.
 One of the more unique shops along the Milwaukee corridor is The Wicker Park Secret Agent Supply Co..
 Not kidding.
 This spy-gear-themed shop doubles as a creative writing space for students between 6 and 18.
 Very cool.

 Are you looking for a Wicker Park real estate agent?
-For more information on the Wicker Park neighborhood, real estate in Wicker Park, or if you have any questions, please contact us or call (312) 360-1060.
-Our certified real estate agents are standing by ready to assist you.
+For more information on the Wicker Park neighborhood or Wicker Park real estate, email us or call (312) 360-1060.

 The data relating to real estate for sale on this website comes in part from the Broker Reciprocity program of Midwest Real Estate Data LLC.
 Real Estate listings held by brokerage firms other than RE/MAX Premier Properties are marked with the Broker Reciprocity logo or the Broker Reciprocity thumbnail logo (a little black house) and detailed information about them includes the names of the listing brokers.
 Some properties which appear for sale on this website may subsequently have sold and may no longer be available.
 The information being provided is for consumers' personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
 Information deemed reliable but not guaranteed.
 Many homes contain recording devices, and buyers should be aware they may be recorded during a showing.